supertypeai/articles/technicalwriting.md

 ### Contributions from Supertype's writers

 #### Stane Aurellius
-- Engage by antcipation: Engage the reader by anticipating their objections and questions; look to address these source of frustrations pre-emptively as you move through the article.
+- Engage by anticipation: Engage the reader by anticipating their objections and questions; look to address these source of frustrations pre-emptively as you move through the article.
 In addition to showing your proficiency in the topic, this brings empathy to your writing and makes it more relatable.

 - Add variety in your writing: Use a variety of sentence structures; experiment with using humor and anecdotes (sparringly, and only when appropriate) if you adopt a more conversational style of writing.
 This avoid your writing from becoming monotonous or repetitive.